Roundup Rodeo BBQ Review (A Fun But Expensive Meal for Toy Story Fans)

 - Cupcake à la Forky

-We all had an idea of what we wanted when we were told we would try them first and then decide.
+When we were told we would try the desserts first and then decide, we already had an idea of what we wanted.
 In hindsight, this was probably the right thing to do.
-After a few of us sampled the mini pie-in-a-jar style desserts, we decided we didn’t want anything.
+After a few of us sampled the mini pie-in-a-jar desserts, we decided we didn’t want anything.

-Since our dessert was mediocre, it feels like this review might leave that same bad taste in your mouth.
-And I would hate for that to happen because we had a wonderful time.
+Since our dessert was mediocre, I fear this review might leave the same bad taste in your mouth.
+I would hate for that to happen because we had a wonderful time.

-As you have already learned, we weren’t crazy about dessert, and the massive amount of leftovers is an issue that should concern us all.
-I don’t know about where you live, but if you drive five minutes off Walt Disney World property, you’ll soon encounter a tremendous amount of people who are barely surviving.
+As you have already learned, we weren’t crazy about dessert, and the massive amount of leftovers should concern us all.
+I don’t know about where you live, but if you drive five minutes off Walt Disney World property, you’ll soon encounter a tremendous number of people who are barely surviving.

 Unfortunately, that isn’t a problem we can solve here on the blog or while on vacation.
 But it’s not one to be forgotten, either.